i001962/node-todo-nedb/README.md

 # Node Todo App
-Modified only to swap out mongodb for NeDB in-memory - i001962 A Node app built with MongoDB and Angular.
+Modified only to swap out mongodb for NeDB in-memory - i001962 kmm A Node app built with MongoDB and Angular.
 For demonstration purposes and a tutorial.

 Node provides the RESTful API.
 Angular provides the frontend and accesses the API.
 MongoDB stores like a hoarder.